 Where Can You Buy Your Accessories?

 There are multiple places where you can buy all kinds of accessories, with prices that range between nothing and somewhat expensive.
-Again, it will all depend on what you want to do and what you can find in the market.
+Again, it depends on what you want to do and what you can find in the market.

-For me, it is ideal to combine handmade accessories and store-bought ones.
+Combining handmade accessories with store-bought ones is ideal for me.
 I am always looking for something to use, and the more things you find, the more fun you will have.

 Some of the places where you can find fairy garden items are:

 I love to buy accessories from Amazon because it offers an extensive variety.
 These are some of the ones I have used before, and they’re great.
-I can use one package of accessories for several fairy gardens; making them very affordable, besides being beautiful.
+One package of accessories can be used for several fairy gardens, making them very affordable, besides being beautiful.

 How Do You Place Everything Correctly?

 Don’t feel stressed about choosing the “right” place for your plants and accessories.
 Remember that there is no right or wrong when creating a fairy garden.
-Just let your imagination flow, but, to make it easier…..
+Just let your imagination flow, but to make it more manageable…..

 This is what I recommend:

-2. Choose the plants you want to use (I always have a variety because I also like to let my fairy gardens guide me, as I go).
+- Choose the plants you wish to use (I always have a variety because I also like to let my fairy gardens guide me as I go).

-3. Choose a variety of accessories (I also like to have a variety available, because sometimes you need less or more, depending on the progression of your creation).
+- Choose various accessories (I also like to have a variety available because sometimes you need less or more, depending on the progression of your creation).

 Once you do all of this, then these are the next steps:

-5. Place smaller plants around in their original pots to decide where you are going to plant them.
+- Place smaller plants around in their original pots to decide where you will plant them.

 Final Thoughts

-I invite you to try and make one of your own.
+I invite you to try making one of your own.
 Invite your preschoolers to participate.
 It is a beautiful and excellent excuse to spend quality time together.

 No matter what you do and the choices you make, you cannot be wrong.
 Just enjoy the moment and the satisfaction this miniature garden will bring you.